oyvindeh/ucss/README.md

 ```
 or specify another file name using the -g option.
 For more info on the config file, see below.

-### What is missing?
-uCSS can (currently) NOT:
-* Look for internal style sheets, or inline styles.
-* Capture classes etc. that is switched on/off using JavaScript in a browser.

 ### Usage (as library)

 ```